softwaresocialist/linux-ryzen-undervolt-ui/README.md

 ## What is it?

-A Linux GUI to set per‑core voltage offsets (undervolt) for Ryzen CPUs via the `ryzen_smu` kernel driver.
+Linux Undervolt Tool for Ryzen CPUs using the ryzen_smu kernel driver.
+Allows reading and setting voltage offsets per core.

 ## DISCLAIMER